 Here we have a four game Pong console from a company called OPL, I can't find much about them online but they seem to have rebranded several Pong consoles under the Optim brand

-Several of their consoles are clones of other brand consoles which are already in the museum, it looks like they rebranded colour and PC50x consoles as well
+Several of their consoles are clones of other consoles, some of which are already in the museum.
+It looks like they rebranded colour and PC50x consoles as well.
+I have seen at least nine different models online

-This one is from 1977 and is black and white with four games, Hockey (or soccer), Squash, Practice, and Tennis for up to two players, as with many Pongs there are in game options such as bat size, auto/manual serve, fast/slow ball speed, and ball return angle.
-There is also a power switch and two buttons which are reset and manual serve
+This one is from 1977 and is black and white with four games, Hockey (or Soccer), Squash, Practice, and Tennis for up to two players, as with many Pongs there are in game options such as bat size, auto/manual serve, fast/slow ball speed, and ball return angle.
+There is also a power switch and two buttons which are reset and manual serve.
+This would all be powered by the common AY-3-8500 IC

 The box which includes the polys is in an ok condition